Here is the descriptive sheet of the Falcon Kestrel

 You will also be able to attract falcons to your home by building a wooden nest and choosing a location in height, and with a clear view so that parents can monitor their offspring at a distance.
 Place the nest before the month of January, as it is during this month that the Kestrels Falcons are looking for a nest.

 Example of nest and location for the Kestrel Falcon (Photo Joseph L.)

 The start date of spawning varies from 1 to 3 weeks from one year to the next, from one region to another, from one couple to the other.
-Usually in early April, 3 to 6 eggs (very seldom 7) are laid with an interval of 2 to 3 days.
+Usually in early April, 3 to 6 eggs (very seldom 7) with a size of 38 x 28 mm, are laid with an interval of 2 to 3 days.
 The number of eggs will be proportional to the amount of food that the couple finds in their hunting territory.

 The brooding will begin before the spawning is completed.
 On a clutch of 6 eggs, the female will begin to hatch from 4 to 5 eggs.
 In this way, there will often be a difference in age between the last chicks that are born later than the first.
 This difference can be fatal for the weakest if the intake of food is not sufficient.

 The eggs have a beautiful red color spotted brick.
 In most cases, the last egg laid will be clearer than the others.

 Example of the last Egg (center) clearer than previous (photo Cyril B.)